 How to Book

 Reservations are required.
 Book online or call Central Reservations at 617-973-5206 and ask about the Meet Myrtle program.
-This program is available Saturdays, Sundays, and holidays (with the exception of Christmas and Thanksgiving).
+This program is available daily, including holidays (with the exception of Christmas and Thanksgiving).